barrymcgee/gatsby-plugin-scroll-indicator/README.md

 An array of [globbing patterns](http://www.globtester.com/) to specify where the scroll indicator should show.

-Omitting this option will mean the indicator will show for all paths.
+Note: By default, the indicator will show for all paths.

 ## Example